 View and Download LFD Lists

 The available LFD lists are listed below by year.
 For the LFD you are interested in, click the year the LFD became effective to view the appropriate FEMA Library record, which is organized by FIRM/DFIRM effective date.
-You can also view an interactive map of the United States and locate a community's LFD information.

 What Does the Information Mean?